 The Browse section is Peacock’s on-demand catalog.
-The top menu lets you filter the catalog by seven categories: Featured, TV Shows, Movies, Kids, News, Sports and Latino.
+The top menu lets you filter the catalog by 7 categories: Featured, Movies, TV Shows, Sports, WWE, News and My Stuff.

 All of the categories are structured in the same way.
 There’s a carousel of featured content at the top and specially-curated lists below.
 The last list contains all of the content in that category.
 If you scroll to the left of any list, you get an option to see everything.
 This is most useful when looking at the full content list.

 Browse includes a number of curated collections of content on Peacock.
 Peacock Picks, for example, lists popular titles including Two and a Half Men and New Amsterdam.
 TV Moms We Love, on the other hand, includes King of Queens and Friday Night Lights.
 Coming Soon lets you watch trailers for Peacock Original content slated for release this year.

 The TV Shows category includes 340+ programs produced by NBC and its various cable channels.
 Featured shows include Law & Order: SVU, Superstore, Hollywood Game Night and more.